Skip to content

 code-reviewer = {

-description = "Expert code review specialist that checks for quality, security, and best practices";
+description = "Expert code review specialist that checks for quality, security, and best practices.
+Use proactively after code changes.";

 tools = [ "Read" "Grep" "TodoWrite" ];